-Why do the Tables for Overshoot and Undershoot appear to contradict the Recommended Operating Condition of VCCO + 0.20V or below GND 0.20V.
+Why do the Tables for Overshoot and Undershoot appear to contradict the Recommended Operating Condition of VCCO + 0.20V or below GND - 0.20V.

 The difference between the values is due to the difference between the Recommended Operating Conditions and the Absolute Maximum Ratings.

 Absolute Maximum Ratings are stress ratings only, and functional operation of the device at these or any other conditions beyond those listed under Operating Conditions is not implied.

 The Absolute Maximum VIN of Vcco+0.55V or Absolute Minimum VIN of -0.5V is for the DC signal, so that is the 100% UI.

-If you overshoot for less time the overshoot limit is higher.
+If you overshoot for less time. the overshoot limit is higher.

-Overshoot and undershoot will not affect the device reliability over the device lifetime, however data sheet specifications like the delay from IOB pad through the input buffer known as Tiopi might be affected as Tiopi is dependent on the rise and fall times.
+However, data sheet specifications such as the delay from IOB pad through the input buffer known as Tiopi might be affected as Tiopi is dependent on the rise and fall times.

 To understand the amount of push-out or pull-in due to this effect, use the IBIS or HSPICE model to simulate.

-If the duration of the overshoot between Vcco+0.6V and Vcco+0.65V is less than 10us, then the time between Vcco+0.65 and Vcco+0.7 has to be less than 10us.
+If the duration of the overshoot between Vcco+0.6V and Vcco+0.65V is less than 10us, then the time between Vcco+0.65 and Vcco+0.7 also needs to be less than 10us.

-Note: In XCN14014 (v1.0) it is stated that the undershoot threshold for inputs is changing from GND 0.30V to GND 0.20V.
+Note: In XCN14014 (v1.0) it is stated that the undershoot threshold for inputs is changing from GND - 0.30V to GND - 0.20V.

-It was initially incorrectly documented and should have always been -0.2V.
+It was initially incorrectly documented and should always have been -0.2V.